Ajarmar/universal-pokemon-randomizer-zx/README.md

-Universal Pokemon Randomizer ZX by Ajarmar
+Universal Pokemon Randomizer Star by Stratos

-With significant contributions from darkeye, cleartonic

-Based on the Universal Pokemon Randomizer by Dabomstew
+Based on the Universal Pokemon Randomizer ZX by Ajarmar

 # Info